11bus11/data-analysis/README.md

 ### Potential features
 - Telling the user which option got the most percent.
 - The user being able to name the different options.

+## Testing
+### Logic testing
+I tested the logic by:
+- Giving the program inputs and comparing the result to my own calculations.
+- Giving the program an invalid input to make sure it reacts as expected.
+Did this on all inputs.

+### Linter
+Due to the pep8 website being down I used the version you can download in gitpod.